Members

 Early Retirement

-If all of your IPERS-covered jobs are considered Special Service, your benefit is not reduced for early retirement.
+If all your IPERS-covered jobs are considered Special Service, you benefit is not reduced for early retirement.
 If you work in a Regular IPERS-covered position at any point in your career, a hybrid formula may be used to calculate your benefit, in which case your benefit may be reduced for early retirement.
+Learn more about hybrid calculations in IPERS’ Member Handbook.